 Section 2.
 The Executive Board shall meet on the 2nd Wednesday of each month or as required at the call of the President.

 Section 3.
-For the purpose of transacting business, forty percent (40%) of the voting members of the Executive Board shall constitute a quorum.
+For the purpose of transacting business, forty percent (40%) of the voting members of the Executive Board elected and voting members shall constitute a quorum.
 The Ex-officio members and non-voting appointed officers are excluded from the quorum.
 Proxies shall be counted as members present.
 Unfilled positions shall not be counted for purposes of establishing a quorum.
 Members who hold more than one position may only have one vote.

 Section 4.
 The Executive Board shall be responsible for the administration of the Chapter and shall take all necessary actions to assure the growth and success of the Chapter within the provisions of this Constitution and the policies established by the National Society.
 Specifically, the voting members of the Executive Board shall: